Do you want more subscribers? More leads? More customers? More clients?

 If you want to resurrect your business blog today book a place for your content member team here.
 Places for this exclusive masterclass are limited so we can really get into the nitty gritty of content marketing for success.
 Book early to avoid disappointment.

-Ashanti Bentil-Dhue is a Virgin Start-Up Mentor and Contributor, Connector for Women In Food and Business Consultant.
-Ashanti also hosts a podcast for women in food, monthly food business networking events.
+Ashanti Bentil-Dhue is a Virgin Start-Up Mentor and Business Consultant.
+Ashanti also hosts a podcast for women in food.
 For a bespoke consultation for your business email email@example.com.